Dumpster Rental in Raleigh NC

 What is the Makeup of Hazardous Waste

 Hazardous waste is any waste or materials that pose a threat to the environment or public health.
 Hazardous waste usually exhibits four properties:

 - Corrosive properties

-The EPA has prepared a pamphlet that mentions a few common household hazardous wastes.
 The following is a small sample and further research should be done to get a complete list, and understanding on how these products react.